Frequently Asked QuestionsPage address: http://www.mnsu.edu/activities/greek/prospective/faq.html

-Supportive friends, scholastic resources, leadership opportunities, philanthropic projects, career opportunities, and becoming a part of a national network.
+Advantages are numberous!
+Some include supportive friends, scholastic resources, leadership opportunities, philanthropic projects, career opportunities, and becoming a part of a national network.
 Fraternities and sororities are values-based organizations dedicated to the development of character and lifelong friendship.

 How will my grades be impacted by fraternity/sorority membership?

 Historically, Greek-letter organizations were founded on the principles of academic success and camaraderie.
 Today is no different.
 Our members realize that academic achievement is the main priority of MSU students.
 Greek-letter organizations continue to strive for academic excellence and promote scholarship by providing academic resources for their members, including tutoring, academic advisors, study groups, scholarships, and awards.
-Chapter members know the importance of helping new students to adjust to University academics.
+Chapter members know the importance of helping new students to adjust to college-level academics.
 Many chapters have a rewards system based on GPA.
 Prospective members must meet a minimum GPA in order to be initiated, and then must maintain a minimum GPA to remain an active member.